Loading Map…

 Click here for some ideas for using these maps for teaching Modern World history in middle schools.

-No middle school Premium units on Modern World history are yet available.
-However, the following premium units, designed primarily for high school students, should be useful, with some adapting, as classroom presentations in middle schools.
+No middle school Key Topic Units on Modern World history are yet available.
+However, the following units, designed primarily for high school students, may be useful, with some adapting as classroom presentations in middle schools.

 Modern Europe: 1750-1900 CE – Teachers Notes under development